Category: Riads In Marrakech

 Image by Freebird Tracey.

-Riad Lea, as it is also known, is a traditional mid priced riad only 10 minutes walk away from the main square.
+Riad Lea is a traditional mid priced riad only 10 minutes walk away from the main square.

-There are 5 suites, and they are authentically decorated and comfortable.
+There are 5 suites, and they are authentically Moroccan and comfortable with all the amenities available for a pleasant stay in the medina.

-The courtyard is peaceful with the sound of birds chirping.
+The courtyard is peaceful with the sound of birds singing as you sit having breakfast in the morning.

 Image by Freebird Tracey.

-The rooftop is a great place for a spot of sunbathing, and there is also a jacuzzi.
+The rooftop is a great place for a spot of sunbathing, and there is also a jacuzzi, which is clean and well looked after.

 Image by Freebird Tracey.

-The staff at Riad Lea were especially attentive.
-They couldn’t do enough for their guests.
+The staff at Riad Lea are friendly and attentive.

-They even offered me some of their food they were breaking their fast with during Ramadan.
+They even offered me some of their food whilst they were breaking their fast during Ramadan.

-It’s the little touches like this that make a traditional riad such a charming place to stay.
-There are more modern riads, but it’s the personal touches that stand out for me.
+It’s these little gestures that make a traditional riad such a charming place to stay.

 The staff at Riad Lea made sure that their guests felt comfortable and happy.

-There was a lovely atmosphere in the riad, and everyone seemed to be having a great experience.
+There was a nice, calm atmosphere in the riad, and everyone seemed to be happy.

-Reaching the riad was like heading down a hobbit hole, and the doorway was not made for tall people, but once you got used to it, you soon remembered to duck.
+The doorway was not made for tall people, but once you got used to it, you soon remembered to duck.

-The breakfast at Riad Lea was a typical Morroccan breakfast, but as good as I’ve had in the more expensive riads.
+The breakfast at Riad Lea was a typical Morroccan breakfast, a mixture of sweet and savoury food.

 I loved their homemade yoghurt and msemen pancakes.

-The walk to the main square was enjoyable, passing by lots of interesting little shops and restaurants on the way.
+The walk to the main square is enjoyable, passing by lots of interesting little shops and restaurants along the way.

 I enjoyed my stay at Riad Lea.
 It’s not a fancy 5 star accommodation, but it’s good value for money.

-It was clean, I had everything I needed, and the staff were a credit to the riad.
+It was clean and comfortable, and the staff were a credit to the riad.

 Riad Lea can be found at,